sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### MCTS Extensions

-While we have discussed the vanilla Monte Carlo Tree Search (MCTS) algorithm, there are numerous modifications which enhance its flexibility and applicability across different domains.
-These modifications adapt MCTS for a variety of complex scenarios including games with both perfect and imperfect information, and extend its utility to real-world applications such as planning, security, and chemical synthesis.
+While we have discussed the vanilla Monte Carlo Tree Search (MCTS) algorithm, there are numerous modifications that enhance its flexibility and applicability across different domains.
+These modifications adapt MCTS for a variety of complex scenarios, including games with both perfect and imperfect information, and extend its utility to real-world applications such as planning, security, and chemical synthesis.
 For those interested in a deeper exploration of these extensions, a detailed overview can be found in the comprehensive survey by Swiechowski et al.<d-cite key="swiechowski2022mcts"></d-cite>

 ## How can we scale MCTS?